Welcome

 in it were Paul Whitsun-Jones (The Avengers and Quatermass Experiment)

-Uncredited is Frank Thornton (Are You Being Served? and Last of the Summer Wine) who is still acting in
+Uncredited is Frank Thornton (Are You Being Served? and Last of the Summer Wine) who was still acting in

 2010; and Frazer Hines (Emmerdale Farm).
 The cinematographer Geofrey Faithfull